 This is the risk that the pensioners (including potential pensioners) will live longer than expected requiring more pension payments thereby increasing the pension liabilities of the Fund.
-As the Fund's lifetime pension liabilities are expected to be hedged by the annuity buy-in policy from 31 July 2023, the majority of this risk has now been passed onto Challenger Life.
+As most of the Fund's lifetime pension liabilities are covered by the Challenger Life annuity policy, the majority of this risk has now been passed onto Challenger Life.